Adding Cloud-Optimized GeoTIFFs to the MAAP Dashboard¶

 https://github.com/MAAP-Project/dashboard-datasets-maap/blob/main/datasets/topo.json

-cmap_name = 'gist_earth_r'
+cmap_name = "gist_earth_r"

 cmap = matplotlib.cm.get_cmap(cmap_name, 12)